Why January Can Still Be a Good Time to Plant a Living Urn

 Click here to find your perfect tree and honor a loved one with a tree memorial today!

-Many families ask us about planting in the Fall and we have provided the most common questions and answers to those questions below.
+Many families ask about planting in the current season – below we provide answers to some of the most common questions.

-The months of September and October are a perfect time to plant but this time frame can be stretched later into the season, especially when winter comes later than normal.
-In warmer States like California, Arizona, Florida, Texas, Alabama, Georgia, Louisiana, and Tennessee, planting in November and December is also very common.
+Depending on where you live and the weather this year, the month of January can actually be a great time to plant trees - this can be stretched later into the Winter season, especially when winter comes later than normal.
+In warmer states like California, Arizona, Florida, Texas, Alabama, Georgia, Mississippi, South Carolina, Louisiana, and Tennessee, planting throughout the month of December or even January is common.

 Click here to learn why The Living Urn® is America's Leading Bio Urn and the Top Choice of Funeral Homes!

 While these guidelines are useful for most states, warmer states like California, Arizona, Florida, Texas, Alabama, Georgia, Hawaii, Louisiana, and Tennessee, allow trees to be planted later into the season and with more flexibility.
-In these locations, the months of November and December are also great times to plant.
+In these locations, even January can be a good time to plant.

-Once I plant a new tree in Fall, do I need to do anything to prepare it for Winter?
+Once I plant a new tree, do I need to do anything to prepare it for mid to late Winter?